Understanding the Basics of Sheet Metal Edge Rolling

 Q: What basic equipment is needed for sheet metal hemming?

 A: A press brake with flanging and hemming dies works for small runs; robotic roller systems are better for production.
+For manual setup on a small work table, a vice or clamp may also be needed, and setup details matter for the final edge.

 Q: How does thickness affect hemming?